PajaStef/JopasMonitorScript/README.md

 USAGE:

-1. add the script into crontab (you can test the script if you want)
+1. add the script into crontab (you can use crontab.guru to configure your cronjob easier)